I recently completed a full year without drinking a single drop of alcohol.

 11-12 hours of sleeping (if not more), after a night of drinking hard is not unusual.
 When I don’t drink, 7-8 hours of sleep is more than enough for me.

-Time is a precious asset and you will certainly have more time for living if you don’t drink.
+Time is a precious asset and you will certainly have more time to enjoy living if you don’t drink.

 #6) Better health